BUILDING CULTURAL LEGACIES

 Building Cultural Legacies is a digital storytelling platform that aims to build knowledge, spark creativity and deepen connection by engaging citizens from diverse communities and generations in the sharing of stories about the history of visual arts in Hamilton between 1950 and 2000.

-Location: Lower Fischer Gallery, Art Gallery of Hamilton
+Location: Joey and Toby Tanenbaum Pavilion, Art Gallery of Hamilton

 The Arty Crowd Runs Things